Diamond Jubilee: Chelmsford to become city

 Chelmsford Borough Council leader Roy Whitehead said: "I particularly wish to pay tribute to the council officers who put together our bid.

-"The whole process was produced by highly-talented young people at minimal cost - in these times of austerity it would have been wrong to spend large sums of public money."'In public eye'
+"The whole process was produced by highly-talented young people at minimal cost - in these times of austerity it would have been wrong to spend large sums of public money."

 David Burch, policy manager at Essex Chambers of Commerce, said they were "absolutely delighted".